 SatSure provides Satellite Data Analytics

 SatSure is an Indian startup that commoditizes data from remote sensing satellites.
-The startup’s open innovation platform, SPARTA, combines IoT, economic, and weather datasets with data gathered from earth observation (EO) satellites.
-The startup uses machine learning algorithms and big data analysis for this purpose.
+The startup’s open innovation platform, SPARTA, combines IoT, economic, and weather datasets with data gathered from EO satellites.
+It also uses machine learning algorithms and big data analysis for this purpose.
 SPARTA then produces actionable insights for banking, financial services and insurance (BFSI), agriculture, infrastructure, and climate sustainability for the locations in focus.